open-ephys-plugins/ttl-panels/README.md

 ## Installation

-This plugin will soon be available via the Open Ephys GUI Plugin Installer.
-To access the Plugin Installer, press **ctrl-P** or **⌘P** from inside the GUI.
-Once the installer is loaded, browse to the "TTL Panels" plugin and click "Install."
+These plugins can be added via the Open Ephys GUI's built-in Plugin Installer.
+Press **ctrl-P** or **⌘P** to open the Plugin Installer, browse to "TTL Panels", and click the "Install" button.
+The TTL Panels plugin should now be available to use.

-## Development history

-This plugin was originally developed by Christopher Thomas in the Womelsdorf Laboratory at Vanderbilt University.
-The original repository can be found at https://github.com/att-circ-contrl/PluginTTLDebug

 ## Usage

-### Toggle Panel

-* The toggle panel creates 32 buttons that can be toggled to change the state of TTL lines on each incoming data stream.
-There is also a text box for manually entering the next TTL word.
+Instructions for using the TTL Panels plugin are available [here](https://open-ephys.github.io/gui-docs/User-Manual/Plugins/TTL-Panels.html).

 ### Display Panel

 * The display panel passively displays the state of 32 TTL lines on each incoming data stream, as well as the most recent TTL word.

 ## Building from source